Last updated on November 9th, 2021 at 08:15 pm

-Shallots, spring onions and green onions (scallions), belong to the onion family and same as garlic.
+Shallots, spring onions, and green onions (scallions) belong to the onion family, the same as garlic.
 Adding any of these ingredients will bolster your food.
-Adding them as finishing in salads, for example, is a great option if you’re looking for more flavoring.
+Adding them as finishing in salads, for example, is an excellent option if you’re looking for more flavoring.

 Is farro the same as cooking rice?

-In flavor, yes, but it depends on the recipe.
-If we’re talking about the grains itself, not in particular.
+In flavor, yes, but it depends on the recipe if we’re talking about the grains themselves, not in particular.

-There are several types of rice and each may or may not have the same cooking time.
+There are several types of rice, and each may or may not have the same cooking time.
 For example, white rice cook time is much faster than brown rice.
-White rice can usually cook in 20 minutes.
-Whereas brown rice, red rice or even wild rice takes much longer to cook.
+White rice can usually cook for 20 minutes.
+Whereas brown rice, red rice, or even wild rice takes much longer to cook.